arkency/posts/posts/2015-03-31-gulp-modern-approach-to-asset-pipeline-for-rails-developers.md

 * **It’s fast**.
 Thanks to Gulp design there are no intermediate writes to disk (tempfiles) which could slow down the whole process.
 Node.js created streams to improve performance of this kind of workflow - so it’s a right tool for a right job.
 * **You have the full control.** You write tasks - and you can choose what do you want and how do you structurize it.
 This way you can open your `Gulpfile` and see how your assets are treated - and change whatever you want.
 * **You can easily write your asset compilation steps by yourself.** With a little knowledge of JavaScript you can easily create your new transformation.
 It is basically a stream which takes files as the input and returns them as the output.
 There are many supportive technologies for it - like [vinyl-transform](https://www.npmjs.com/package/vinyl-transform), [vinyl-buffer](https://www.npmjs.com/package/vinyl-buffer), [gulp-streamify](https://github.com/nfroidure/gulp-streamify) and so on.
 * **You can use npm**.
-A common practice in Rails’ world is to install gems for providing front-end libraries - like `react-rails` or most gems from [Rails-Assets](https://rails-assets.org).
+A common practice in Rails world is to install gems for providing front-end libraries - like `react-rails` or most gems from [Rails-Assets](https://rails-assets.org).
 It is good when there are Rails-specific features like server-side rendering - but it is an overkill when it only provides minified-or-not version of JS files!
 The other problem is that you are dependent on the maintainer of a gem AND the creator of a library you want to use.
 With Gulp you can download your libraries straight from NPM.

 ## Let's start: CoffeeScript with Browserify and Sass

-CoffeeScript and Sass are two gems which ships by default with all modern versions of Rails.
+CoffeeScript and Sass are two gems which ship by default with all modern versions of Rails.
 As a starting point it is wise to provide features of compiling CoffeeScript and Sass via Gulp.
 Since you won’t have Sprockets require system, a proper replacement is needed.
 CommonJS is a standard in Node.js world and it is easier to use than AMD.
 It has some nice features: it’s easy to grasp, provides a proper modularization of your code via `require`’s and looks quite similar to what we had with `#= require` syntax before. **We’ve used CommonJS recently to make a painless upgrade from React 0.11 to 0.13 in our projects - this process is covered in details [in our book](http://blog.arkency.com/beginners-guide-to-starting-with-react-in-rails/)**.

 To provide CommonJS, [Browserify](http://browserify.org) will be used.